Yueleng/react-tutorial/react_basics_n_components.md

 - Q: How can you output dynamic data in React components (i.e. in the returned JSX code)? \
   A: You can use single curly braces (opening & closing) with any JS expression between them.
 You can't put block statements (e.g. if statements) between those curly braces.
+- Fancy way to convert string to number: `+enteredAge`, where `enteredAge` was originally string.